Copernican principle: Origin and implications

 In practice, astronomers observe that the universe has heterogeneous or non-uniform structures up to the scale of galactic superclusters, filaments and great voids.
 In the current Lambda-CDM model, the predominant model of cosmology in the modern era, the universe is predicted to become more and more homogeneous and isotropic when observed on larger and larger scales, with little detectable structure on scales of more than about 260 million parsecs.
 However, recent evidence from galaxy clusters, quasars, and type Ia supernovae suggests that isotropy is violated on large scales.
-Furthermore, various large-scale structures have been discovered, such as the Clowes–Campusano LQG, the Sloan Great Wall, U1.11, the Huge-LQG, the Hercules–Corona Borealis Great Wall, and the Giant Arc, all which indicate that homogeneity might be violated.
+Furthermore, various large-scale structures have been discovered, such as the Clowes–Campusano LQG, the Sloan Great Wall, U1.11, the Huge-LQG, the Hercules–Corona Borealis Great Wall, the Giant Arc, and the Local Hole all of which indicate that homogeneity might be violated.

 On scales comparable to the radius of the observable universe, we see systematic changes with distance from Earth.
-For instance, galaxies contain more young stars and are less clustered, and quasars appear more numerous.
+For instance, at greater distances, galaxies contain more young stars and are less clustered, and quasars appear more numerous.
 If the Copernican principle is assumed, then it follows that this is evidence for the evolution of the universe with time: this distant light has taken most of the age of the universe to reach Earth and shows the universe when it was young.
 The most distant light of all, cosmic microwave background radiation, is isotropic to at least one part in a thousand.

 Bondi and Thomas Gold used the Copernican principle to argue for the perfect cosmological principle which maintains that the universe is also homogeneous in time, and is the basis for the steady-state cosmology.
 However, this strongly conflicts with the evidence for cosmological evolution mentioned earlier: the universe has progressed from extremely different conditions at the Big Bang, and will continue to progress toward extremely different conditions, particularly under the rising influence of dark energy, apparently toward the Big Freeze or Big Rip.